sailfishos-flatpak/main/README.md

 scaling and reduce DPI.
 On my device with ~430DPI, I am using 3x scaling and 120 DPI.
 This results in 360DPI/430DPI reduction in overall size which is my preference in this case.

+Angelfish allows to setup your navigation bar buttons in Settings.
+While the default is based on KDE requirements, its easy to make it into the bar that we are used to.
+In my case, I have: tabs, back, address, and reload buttons.
+Menu buttons are hidden.

+To get into the main and context menus (left and right menus by default), all you have to do is to slide your finger along bottom border of the screen.
+Depending on direction, you will get either main or context menu.
+As, at least in my case, menus were mainly used to access back and reload buttons, I don't have much use for them if the buttons are out.
+Note that the menu buttons will appear in landscape mode as there is more screen space over there.

+Consider also using `Reduce window when keyboard is shown` to scale app window when the keyboard is shown.
+Its useful when input entries are shown under the keyboard.
+For example, find in page entry.

 ### Mirage

 Similar to Angelfish, scale 3x and DPI 130 is used.
 It maybe due to older Qt that is used (5.12 for flatpaks at the moment of writing).

+Its recommended to use `Reduce window when keyboard is shown` to be able to see your message while you type it.

 ### Telegram Desktop